jdelvalle10/RSA/README.md

 Simple implementation of the RSA Asymmetric Encryption Algorithm

 ## RSA Encryption Implementation
-This repository contains an implementation of the RSA encryption algorithm in [language].
+This repository contains an implementation of the RSA encryption algorithm in Python.
 RSA (Rivest–Shamir–Adleman) is one of the first public-key cryptosystems and is widely used for secure data transmission.

 ## Features